 At Retina, we developed and tested a new design sprint framework so that we could:

 “Effectively validate our product ideas in the most efficient and expedient way possible”

 And thus the 3 day Tech Sprint was born!

 For those in a hurry, here is what we did because we want to make it easy for you to try, too.

 Speed is King

-We based our sprint on Google’s format, as outlined in the book Sprint by Jake Knapp.
-Knapp created a strategy to go from an idea to a validated prototype in one work week.
-He designed this to be applicable in virtually every business or vertical.
+We based our sprint on Google’s format, which Jake Knapp outlines in his book, Sprint.
+Simply put, Knapp created a strategy to go from an idea to a validated prototype in one work week.
+What’s more, he designed this to be applicable in virtually every business or vertical.